NCSGgroup/SaGEA/README.md

-Supporting that users may not be very familiar with the methods and principles we recommend calling the post-processing function through SHC or GRID instead of using them directly, as indicated by the circle in Fig. 1
+Supporting that users may not be very familiar with the methods and principles we recommend calling the post-processing function through SHC or GRID instead of using them directly, as indicated by the circle in Fig. 1.

+Here we briefly provide an overview of the usages about data collection, post-processing, and error assessment.
+For detailed user manuals, please refer to http://under.construction.

 ## Data Collection